spryker/spryker-docs/docs/scos/dev/feature-integration-guides/201907.0/glue-api/navigation-api-feature-integration.md

 ### 3) Set up Configuration
 #### Configure navigation mapping
 {% info_block infoBox %}
-Specify mapping for the source field from which the resourceId field should be filled (depends on a navigation node type
+Specify mapping for the source field from which the resourceId field should be filled (depends on a navigation node type).
-{% endinfo_block %}.)
+{% endinfo_block %}

 <details open>
 <summary>src/Pyz/Glue/NavigationsRestApi/NavigationsRestApiConfig.php</summary>